Kate Hawkesby: 'Gangs aren't interested in holding your hand'

 Otherwise, this runs a very real risk of becoming an election issue that the Government just does not need.

-It's approach to gangs is much like it's approach to child abusers in this country, "let's get alongside them".
+Its approach to gangs is much like its approach to child abusers in this country, "let's get alongside them".

 Actually, no, let's not.
 Because they're not interested in getting alongside anyone, or being responsible for their actions, or obeying any laws, or indeed even having a chat.